Ro9ueAdmin/GTAVDirectControl/README.md

 "Actually just a bunch of `if` statements."

-Which it is.
-Keep it simple, no need for machine learning magic.
 AI went through a bunch of iterations for different features.
 This is the chronological order, which can also be derived from the commit history:

 * Basic player stalking to test for stability and code-based inputs.